With over 300 days of sunshine and a growing food and drink scene, Denver is the perfect city to enjoy a drink or a meal outside.

 NEIGHBORHOOD: CHERRY CREEK

-Located on the roof of the Halycon Hotel in the heart of Cherry Creek, Rare Bird is one of Denver’s newest rooftop bars.
-This spot is perfect if you want to get out of the center of downtown and into one of Denver’s more upscale neighborhoods.
+Located on the roof of the Halycon Hotel in the heart of Cherry Creek, Elevated is the perfect spot if you want to get out of the center of downtown and into one of Denver’s more upscale neighborhoods.

 With unobstructed views of the Rockies on all sides, this is the perfect rooftop bar to catch the sunset and sip a cocktail, beer or glass of wine.